The transformation of the park

 The transformation to what you see today

-Charles Wyndham, 2nd Earl of Egremont inherited Petworth in 1750 and commissioned ‘Capability’ Brown, (so named because his clients were assured that their landscapes had ‘capability’ for improvement) to redesign the formal landscape so disliked by his contemporaries.
+Charles Wyndham, 2nd Earl of Egremont inherited Petworth and just around 50 years after the completion of the formal gardens, in 1750, the 2nd Earl commissioned ‘Capability’ Brown, (so named because his clients were assured that their landscapes had ‘capability’ for improvement) to redesign the formal landscape so disliked by his contemporaries.

 Over four commissions throughout the 1750s, Brown swept away the traditional features.
 The Upper Pond was created along with the smaller Lower Pond further north.
 In 1762, the original road from Petworth to Tillington, which passed within 50 feet of the house was moved to its present position 0.75 miles south.
 New carriageways were constructed to offer visitors momentary glimpses of the house through the newly planted trees, so that the full splendour could be admired on arrival from the north side.
 Brown also added his signature features such as the Ha Ha and the Ionic Rotunda.